Weekend Update: Norm Macdonald

 In 1998, former Weekend Update host Norm Macdonald was removed from the position for tackling taboo topics including the highly controversial 1994 murder trial of O.J.
 Simpson.
 Macdonald's comedic approach to the sensitive subject matter often crossed lines for some viewers and network executives.
 Don Ohlmeyer, former president of NBC's West Coast division, was a close friend of Simpson, and took great offense to Macdonald's jokes, ultimately firing Macdonald for his poor taste in comedy during the 23rd season.

 Macdonald was immensely popular with audiences, leading to questions about his abrupt removal.
 Controversy broke out about the comedic freedom regarding sensitive topics highlighting the complex dynamic between the network and talent.

 Leslie Jones

 In May 2014, Leslie Jones was criticized for a string of slave jokes.
-She made a joke about Lupita Nyong’o (who won the Academy Award for Best Supporting Actress for playing real-life slave Patsy in 12 Years a Slave) being named People magazine’s most beautiful person, saying that during the slave days she herself would’ve been the most sought after, making comments about how she would have been paired with the best guy on that plantation and would have been the number one pick in the "slave draft".
+She made a joke about Lupita Nyong’o (who won the Academy Award for Best Supporting Actress for playing real-life slave Patsey in 12 Years a Slave) being named People magazine's most beautiful person, saying that during the slave days she herself would have been the most sought after, making comments about how she would have been paired with the best guy on that plantation and would have been the number one pick in the "slave draft".
 On Twitter she responded in defending her joke and how she was sad she has to defend herself to the black community.